Is karma real? Or is it a made-up thing?

 Of course, these things happen, but they’re not karma.
 Believing in karma invokes a supernatural force of justice.
 If someone repays you your good deeds, no supernatural force is implicated.

-Why people think karma is real
+Why do people think karma is real?

 It’s largely true that if you do good to others, others will do good to you.
 The golden rule works for human relationships.
 The universe, however, is not a human.